 In addition to having more information than the rest of us, travel agents also have more access to people and resources that will make your trip go smoothly.
 We had some luggage issues on our honeymoon in Greece.
 On the last day of our honeymoon, rather than lounging on the beach, I was camped out the lobby of the hotel trying to talk to the airline.
 Then it dawned on me that I could call our travel agent for help.
 One quick call later, he was talking the airline and resolving our luggage problem.

 Travel agents also have access to locals and maintain relationships with them.
-If you’re going to a foreign country where English is not the first language, an English-speaking guide is a godsend.
+If you’re going to a foreign country where English is not the first language, an English-speaking guide will be very much appreciated.
 A travel agent will be able to suggest guides that not only speak English, but will be a match for your needs and interests.
 It sure beats scrambling to find someone once you get to your destination.

 There is a common misconception that a travel agent is a luxury that most of us can’t afford.
 But the truth is, a good travel agent can actually save you money.
 Often, for international flights, our travel agent comes in with prices lower than we’d get booking directly through the airline — this is especially true when we’re doing a flexible flight search.

 Sometimes the financial savings comes in when we’re able to avoid cancellation or change ticket fees.
 When my husband and I got married, we were living in South Africa.
 I was hoping to get my new passport from the South African Embassy in Cape Town, but I ended up having to renew it on a short trip back to America.
 I was planning on just carrying all of the documentation (old passport, new passport, and marriage license) on my flight home.
 However, when I went to the passport agency to get my new passport in my married name, they informed me that the airline probably would not let me board the flight since it was booked in my maiden name.